RobertoMdz/Jetpack-Compose-Introduction/README.md

 # Jetpack-Compose-Introduction
-Jetpack Write general topics.
+Jetpack Compose general topics.
 This repository contains other branches that cover specific Jetpack Compose topics.

 ## Jetpack Compose Topics
 1. Row and Columns in Jetpack Compose